 Certainly, leaders must be good communicators.
 But when your team is spread hither and yon, you must be proficient and comfortable with a wider variety of communication tools (more than face-to-face and email).
 At least as important is knowing the situations in which each tool is more appropriate and effective.
 These considerations require a higher and more complex set of communication skills.”

-In short, you have to be vigilant at all times about everyone being on the same page.
-When something is off, it’s going to take a lot longer to find that out when your team is remote, and a lot longer to get it corrected.
+In short, you must always be vigilant about everyone being on the same page.
+When something is off, it will take a lot longer to find that out when your team is remote, and a lot longer to get it corrected.

-That being said, it’s possible, and Kevin’s list is a good way to think about how to do it.
+That being said, it’s possible, and Kevin’s list is an excellent way to think about how to do it.